Lee Soo-gil

-Lee Soo-Gil (born 9 April 1979) is a South Korean retired footballer who lastly plays for Suwon FC in K League Challenge.
+Lee Soo-Gil (born 9 April 1979) is a South Korean retired footballer who last played for Suwon FC in the K League Challenge.

 Career

-He joined Pohang Steelers in 2002 but made no appearance in the team.
+He joined the Pohang Steelers in 2002 but made no appearance for the team.

 He moved to Suwon FC in 2003.
-He made his professional return on 16 March 2013 after Suwon FC participated in K League Challenge from the semi-professional league Korea National League.
+He made his professional return on 16 March 2013 after Suwon FC participated in K League Challenge from the semi-professional Korea National League.